wsuryaningrat/wsuryaningrat/README.md

 My name is Wahyu, a Data Scientist based in Jakarta - Indonesia.

 I've been in the tech industry since 2021 and currently working as Data Scientist at IDX Consulting.

-I'm coding with R and Python on a daily basis and coding Maple/Matlab on my pet projects about mathematical model.

 ### Find me all around the web: